If It's Love (Train song): Music video

 As with the origins of the song, the music video is a thank-you to the fans.
 It references what the band supposedly did during their three-year hiatus, including clips of Jimmy pawning a guitar, Scott panhandling, and Pat sitting in bed as Train appears on Where are They Now?.
 The video also features the band performing on a red carpet and at the Oakland Theater, and appearing in a commercial where Jimmy and Scott are wearing chicken suits.
-The video was directed by Pete Wentz and Bill Fishman, with an cameo appearance by Hugh Jackman.
+The video was directed by Pete Wentz and Bill Fishman, with a cameo appearance by Hugh Jackman.